-- (1) If the county processes the change to the elector's record after it sends the voter file to the vendor but before the vendor prints ballots, the county must provide the vendor a voided ballot file to prevent the vendor from printing and preparing voided ballots for mailing. - (2) If the county processes the change to the elector's record after the vendor has printed ballots but before the vendor mails ballots, the county must work with the vendor to make every reasonable effort to remove voided ballots before they enter the mail stream. - (a) If the county mails its own ballots, the county clerk must remove all voided ballots before mailing. - (b) If the county processes the change to the elector's record after it mails ballots, the county must count the first ballot returned by the elector in accordance with section 1-7.5-107(6), C.R.S., except where an elector changed his or her affiliation, the county must count the ballot issued for the elector's new party affiliation. - 7.2.5 Effective January 1, 2016, each mail ballot return envelope and mail ballot instruction must include a statement informing voters that it is a violation of law to receive more than ten ballots for mailing or delivery in any election. - 7.2.6 Each mail ballot return envelope may include the following statement: "I am voluntarily giving my ballot to (name and address) for delivery on my behalf."
-If the voter leaves the fillable portion of the statement blank, the county clerk must accept the ballot for counting if it is otherwise valid. - 7.2.7 A county must issue a mail ballot to any eligible elector who requests one in person at the county clerk's office or the office designated in the county's mail ballot plan beginning 32 days before an election.
-[Section 1-7.5-107(2.7), C.R.S.] - 7.2.8 Where practicable, the county must print the elector's full name under or near the self-affirmation signature line on each ballot return envelope.
-If not practicable for some or all ballot return envelopes, the county must explain why in its mail ballot plan. - 7.2.9 On all ballot-return envelopes printed after April 1, 2016, the county clerk must provide a space on the ballot-return envelope for a witness to the elector's mark to provide his or her full legal name.
+- (1) If the county processes the change to the elector's record after it sends the voter file to the vendor but before the vendor prints ballots, the county must provide the vendor a voided ballot file to prevent the vendor from printing and preparing voided ballots for mailing. - (2) If the county processes the change to the elector's record after the vendor has printed ballots but before the vendor mails ballots, the county must work with the vendor to make every reasonable effort to remove voided ballots before they enter the mail stream. - (a) If the county mails its own ballots, the county clerk must remove all voided ballots before mailing. - (b) If the county processes the change to the elector's record after it mails ballots, the county must count the first ballot returned by the elector in accordance with section 1-7.5-107(6), C.R.S., except where an elector changed his or her affiliation, the county must count the ballot issued for the elector's new party affiliation. - 7.2.5 Each mail ballot return envelope and mail ballot instruction must include a statement informing voters that it is a violation of law to receive more than ten ballots for mailing or delivery in any election. - 7.2.6 Each mail ballot return envelope may include the following statement: "I am voluntarily giving my ballot to (name and address) for delivery on my behalf."
+If the voter leaves the fillable portion of the statement blank, the county clerk must accept the ballot for counting if it is otherwise valid. - 7.2.7 A county must issue a mail ballot to any eligible elector who requests one in person at the county clerk's office or the office designated in the county's mail ballot plan beginning 32 days before an election. - 7.2.8 Where practicable, the county must print the elector's full name under or near the self-affirmation signature line on each ballot return envelope.
+If not practicable for some or all ballot return envelopes, the county must explain why in its mail ballot plan. - 7.2.9 The county clerk must provide a space on the ballot-return envelope for a witness to the elector's mark to provide his or her full legal name. - 7.2.10 The mail ballot packet required under sections 1-4-101(2)(b) and 1-4-1203(4)(c), C.R.S. must contain only the ballots of each participating major political party. - 7.2.11 An unaffiliated voter who wants to receive the mail ballot of a participating minor political party in the mail must declare a mail ballot preference for that party in accordance with section 1-2-204(2)(j.5), C.R.S. - 7.2.12 If an unaffiliated voter selects a mail ballot preference for a major or minor political party that is not participating or that prohibits unaffiliated voters from voting in its primary election, the county clerk must send the voter the mail ballot packet described in Rule 7.2.10.
+The packet must include a notice explaining why the voter is receiving the packet. - 7.2.13 A voter affiliated with a Qualified Political Organization is considered an unaffiliated voter for the purposes of this Rule 7.2.